egghead2630/Object_Detection/README.md

 		2. Create two directories in your google drive and name them as "VRDL_HW2_config" and "VRDL_HW2_model"
 		3. Put best.pt into "VRDL_HW2_model", and put digits.yaml into "VRDL_HW2_config"

-	Then simply run inference.ipynb step by step, you will have answer.json same as in codalab
+	Then simply run inference.ipynb step by step, best_predictions.json will be generated and automatically downloaded to your computer.

+	Same, change its name to answer.json, compress to .zip and submit it to codalab to check the mAP.

 	For code and data link:
 		link of inference.ipynb: https://colab.research.google.com/drive/1_ziiQF5g-lu8BFIUoYCgF-i9x2s8C_EB?usp=sharing